juspay/hypercore-ios/README.md

-# hypercore-ios
+# HyperCore

-Swift package manager version of HyperCore
+Framework contains the core functionalies of HyperSDK.